 All about the power juice

 It comes equipped with a Li-ion battery that is interchangeable.
-Which means that one can practically charge a battery and when it runs out, replace it with another battery.
+This means that one can practically charge a battery and when it runs out, replace it with another battery.
 This comes in handy since we can run it on one battery cell while the other charges.
-Batteries are charged in a wall mounted charger that comes along with the vacuum of course.
+Batteries are charged in a wall-mounted charger that comes along with the vacuum of course.
 The charging time is 9 hours.
 The battery displays 3 LED lit bars to let the user know how much of it remains.

 We cannot have it all